 The crux of her message lies in her personal recovery after a lengthy illness due only to these lamentable proceedings in the past.
 To be able to tell her friend never to get into a situation like that and if it might occur, resign immediately.

 This is a prime example of what can happen to each of us in a working situation.
-What is most distressing is the the lady’s health was severely affected, as she stayed in that job for way too long.
-And I think I know why: we all like to believe that some day the situation will change and thus we have still our hopes.
+What is most distressing is the lady’s health was severely affected, as she stayed in that job for way too long.
+And I think I know why: we all like to believe that someday the situation will change and thus we have still our hopes.

 Never let this happen to you!

 But remember that Evelyn only found out how bad her health was, after the fact and after she was away from it all.
 This points to the inherent danger prevalent during periods of duress.
-People think they can manage, they hope, but at the same time the stress is creeping in.
-In a stealthy and slow process, that you will have difficulty to notice until it might be too late.
+People think they can manage, they hope, but at the same time, the stress is creeping in.
+In a stealthy and slow process, you will have difficulty noticing until it might be too late.

 My advice to you is to never let this happen.
-Tale action before it is too late and leave this very stressful job behind you.
-Do not deprive yourself of the chance to find a better boss or even becoming your own boss.
-Maybe you need a fail-safe in case things go real bad with your job.
+Take action before it is too late and leave this very stressful job behind you.
+Do not deprive yourself of the chance to find a better boss or even become your own boss.
+Maybe you need a fail-safe in case things go really bad with your job.
 In your case, to become an affiliate marketer.
 This is how.

 Take action now

 Right now and here I am offering you this fail-safe, by becoming an internet business entrepreneur, like myself.
-This can be done by each of you under the right help.
-That is why I am pointing you to the world’s best internet business support program that is here right now (and since more than 10 years).
-Get a free one week introduction to this unique system through the link in my personal review of the program.
+This can be done by each of you with the right help.
+That is why I am pointing you to the world’s best internet business support program that is here right now (and for more than 10 years).
+Get a free one-week introduction to this unique system through the link in my personal review of the program.
 You can access my review by clicking right here.